wr3cckl3ss/system3/README.md

 DO NOT, I REPEAT, DO USE THE ISSUES TAB TO ASK ME ABOUT, WHY SOMETHING DOESN'T WORK OR WHY THE INSTALL COMMAND IS NOT WORKING.
 I WILL CLOSE OUT ANY ISSUES WITHOUT REASON OR CAUSE.
 USE YOUR HEAD AND TWO EYES TO READ A LITTLE BIT, IT WONT KILL YOU, I PROMISE.

-This SUPER BYPASS, the install command, is NOW PATCHED on any firmware carrying a AUG 1 2023 security patch.
+The SUPER BYPASS, the install command, is NOW PATCHED on any firmware carrying a AUG 1 2023 security patch.
 So this exploit is somewhat considered dead.

 Well.....so they thought!